Harvey909090/Delani_studio/README.md

  > William Mwongela
 ​
  ## Setup & installation
- + git clone by navigating into the terminal and to the directory where you want to save your project type this ```git clone https://github.com/Harvey909090/Delani_studio.git```
+ + Navigate into the terminal and to the directory where you want to save your project type this ```git clone https://github.com/Harvey909090/Delani_studio.git```

  + cd to the Delani_studio directory.